Project-KeL/KeL/README.md

 ```

 #### Pointers and aliases, references and dereferences
-The `&` symbol is used to get the address of a variable and the `|` symbol is used to dereference a variable.
+The `&` symbol is used to get the address of a variable and the `|` symbol is used to dereference a variable; these are the leveling symbols.
 The blanks are important here because these symbols are considered as keys in the following declarations.
 ```
 @var :u32 1;
 @ptr &:u32 &var; !-- `ptr` points to `var`.